jonathanyeh0723/openvino-with-docker/README.md

 ![yolov8_webcam](resources/yolov8_live_demo.png)

 ### Benchmark Performance Test
-You could also use automation tools [!Benchmark Python Tool](https://docs.openvino.ai/2023.1/openvino_inference_engine_tools_benchmark_tool_README.html) to estimate deep learning inference performance on supported devices, by using command `benchmark_app`.
+You could also use automation tools [Benchmark Python Tool](https://docs.openvino.ai/2023.1/openvino_inference_engine_tools_benchmark_tool_README.html) to estimate deep learning inference performance on supported devices, by using command `benchmark_app`.

 The Python benchmark_app is automatically installed when you install OpenVINO Developer Tools using PyPI.
 ```